ICE agent shoots man in face during deportation fight

 "A U.S. Immigration and Customs Enforcement (ICE) Fugitive Operations Team discharged at least one firearm in Brooklyn, New York, Thursday morning when officers were physically attacked while attempting to arrest Gasper Avendando-Hernandez, a twice-removed illegal alien from Mexico with a 2011 assault conviction in New York City," ICE said in a statement.
 "The New York Police Department arrested Avendando-Hernandez Feb.
 3 for possession of a forged instrument, a felony criminal charge.
 ICE attempted to lodge an immigration detainer after his most recent arrest, however the subject was released from local custody before ICE could lodge a detainer.
 This forced ICE officers to locate him on the streets of New York rather than in the safe confines of a jail.
 Avendando-Hernandez is currently in ICE custody, along with one additional individual whose identity has not been released.
 Two ICE officers were transported to a local hospital for treatment.
 This incident is being investigated by the ICE Office of Professional Responsibility.
 Additional details are not available at this time."

-Avendano Hernandez was stopped by the NYPD for driving with a forged Connecticut license plate earlier this week and he has a prior domestic violence history, but no arrests since 2016.
+Avendano Hernandez was stopped by the NYPD for driving with a forged Connecticut license plate earlier this week and he has a prior domestic violence history.

 ICE learned of the license plate incident and began steps to deport him.